 To improve production rates and fastener quality, fastener manufacturers use heat in their heading, threading and patching production processes.

 Induction heating is the preferred solution for tube and pipe manufacturers looking for more effective, cost-efficient heating technology.

-Once protective coatings are applied, rotors are dried or cured in an oven.
 Induction heating for rotor finishing saves on energy costs and valuable production time.

 A superior alternative to furnace heating, induction heating provides faster, more efficient heat in forging applications.

 Let Ambrell provide a solution to your pressing challenges when ramping up your semiconductor manufacturing processes.

 Induction heating is a convenient and flexible method to deliver high-strength magnetic fields to nanoparticles.

 In down hole fixed cutter, rock, or hammer drill bit manufacturing and rebuild operations, 40-60 tool inserts are individually brazed onto a single drill bit.